MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 >- The direction of the arrows on the diagram above reflect the initiation direction of the communication that affects connectivity at the enterprise perimeters.
 In the case of UDP for media, the first packet(s) may flow in the reverse direction, but these packets may be blocked until packets in the other direction will flow.
 >- Teams is deployed side by side with Skype for Business Online, hence clients are displayed as "Teams/SFB user".

-- Optional Skype for Business on premises deployment is described in this document in the section **Teams  hybrid topology**
+- Optional Skype for Business on-premises deployment is described in this document in the section **Teams  hybrid topology**
-- Optional Direct Routing for PSTN is described in this document in the section **Teams with Direct Routing topology**
+- Optional Phone System Direct Routing (for PSTN connectivity) is described in this document in the section **Teams with Direct Routing topology**
 - Optional Express Route is described in this document in the section **Teams with Express Route optimization**

 **Flow descriptions**: